-If you think cardio is the key to blasting belly fat, keep reading!
+If you think cardio alone is the key to blasting belly fat, keep reading!

 Research shows that between the ages of 30 and 50, you’ll likely lose 10 percent of your body’s total muscle.
 Worse yet, it’s likely to be replaced by fat over time, says a study.
 This increases your waist size because one pound of fat takes up 18 percent more space than one pound of muscle.